Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Conclusions

 The average value of signal charge, for all the HFO-based gas mixtures, is generally larger, with respect to the standard gas mixture and also a higher fraction of events with large charge content is observed.
 Both values tends to decrease if the HFO concentration increases; reaching, at the detector WP, similar values to the standard gas mixture.
 It was nevertheless observed that the useful operating region (i.e. the high voltage range where the efficiency is above 95\% and the large signal contamination is below 5\%) is reduced for the eco-friendly alternatives (since the number of events with large signals increases more sharply with the voltage, if compared to the standard gas mixture).

 For what concerns the RPC response under $\gamma$ irradiation, different observations can be made: first of all, the efficiency curves shift to higher voltages (the same can be said also for the detector WP) if the background level increases; secondly, the plateau efficiency decreases.
 These effects can be partly explained by considering that when the detectors are exposed to an intense $\gamma$ background, the absorbed current increases and, circulating through the resistive bakelite electrodes, this leads to a voltage drop across the electrodes themselves, leading to a reduction of the voltage applied to the gas, leading to a lower gain and lower efficiency.
-It was observed that the maximum efficiency reduction is $\approx$1$\div$2 \% (between source off and the highest irradiation condition) for the standard gas mixture while it ranges from 8 down to$\div$4 \% for the HFO-based gas mixtures (the effect is less visible if more HFO is added to the mixture).
+It was observed that the maximum efficiency reduction is $\approx$ 1-2 \% (between source off and the highest irradiation condition) for the standard gas mixture while it ranges from 8 down to 4 \% for the HFO-based gas mixtures (the effect is less pronounced if more HFO is added to the mixture).

-For what concerns the preliminary results obtained from the aging studies, an irradiation campaign with the ECO2 (35/50~HFO/CO$_{2}$) was started in July 2022.
+For what concerns the preliminary results obtained from the aging studies, an irradiation campaign with the ECO2 (35/60~HFO/CO$_{2}$) was started in July 2022.
 The stability of the absorbed current (both with and without irradiation) was monitored for around one year now.
 It was observed that the current under irradiation is quite stable over time.
 The Ohmic component of the dark current also appears quite stable over time while the trend of the total dark current is more subject to fluctuations.
-These effects are under investigation at the moment but what will of the utmost importance in the future is a continuous monitor of all the detector performance (i.e. efficiency, prompt charge, pulse spectrum etc.).
+These effects are under investigation at the moment but what would be of the utmost importance in the future is a continuous monitor of all the detector performance (i.e. efficiency, prompt charge, pulse spectrum etc.).
 A beam test campaign has been carried out in July 2023, to perform a first comparison with the previous data; the analysis is still ongoing and, soon, this comparison will be made.

-All in all, the efforts of the RPC ECOgas@GIF++ collaboration have lead to some breakthrough in the search for eco-friendly alternative gas mixtures.
-The ongoing aging campaign, complemented by periodic beam test studies, will help to shed some light on the long-term behavior of RPC detectors operated with eco-friendly alternatives.
+All in all, the efforts of the RPC ECOgas@GIF++ collaboration have led to some breakthrough in the search for eco-friendly alternative gas mixtures.
+The ongoing aging campaign, complemented by periodic beam test studies, will help to shed some light on the long-term behavior of RPC detectors operated with eco-friendly alternatives studies in this manuscript.